Home/Overview/Mannie Mac

 How It Works

 Banks originate and underwrite loans to manufacturing companies — banks know their customers.
-Mannie Mac provides partial federal guarantees on these loans, with tiered coverage: up to 70% for working capital, up to 85% for equipment financing, and up to 80% for expansion and growth.
+Mannie Mac provides partial federal guarantees on these loans, with tiered coverage: up to 70% for working capital, up to 85% for equipment financing, and up to 80% for expansion and growth (weighted average 79.3%).
 The guaranteed portions can be sold or securitized on a secondary market, allowing banks to recycle capital into additional lending.
-Assuming typical 60/40 debt-to-equity for project investment, $25B in federal reserves could mobilize approximately $600B in total manufacturing investment.
+The $25B appropriation supports $10B in loan loss reserves, with the remainder allocated to interest rate buy-down, systems/technology, operating capital, and startup costs.
+The program generates $1.2B/yr in revenue (40 bps guarantee fees + 15 bps securitization spreads + secondary market income), totaling $12.3B over 10 years.
+Combined with $9.1B in residual reserve value and capital buffer, the net 10-year federal cost is approximately $12.7B.

 §C